-Previously, the effective date of annexation could be any day of the year, with the result being that the tax liability on an annexed property would often have to be prorated, depending on when the annexation became effective during the July 1-June 30 fiscal year.
-Annexations which are initiated on or after July 1, 2011 must now have June 30 as their effective date, which will eliminate the need to prorate municipal tax bills.
+Previously, the effective date of an involuntary annexation could be any day of the year, with the result that the tax liability on an annexed property would often have to be prorated, depending on when the annexation became effective during the July 1-June 30 fiscal year.
+Involuntary annexations which are initiated on or after July 1, 2011 must now have June 30 as their effective date, which will eliminate the need to prorate municipal tax bills.